 Now probably feeling a little weary I’d be thinking of heading home but not without stopping off somewhere for a nightcap, and I’d probably be persuaded to go for more than one.
 I’ve heard that Marula Café (c/ Escudellers, 49) is a great place for a boogie so I’d go there to dance my cares away before strolling happily home after a perfect day.”

-Sophie is Director of Studies at the London Language Centre and a freelance translator and poet.
+Sophie is Director of Studies at the London Language Centre and a freelance translator and interpreter at BCN Translation.
 She has been living in Barcelona for 7 years.

 If you’d like to write your BCN Day then please get in touch via the email address at the bottom of the website.
 I’d love to hear from you.
 The more we have the better.